 Here are some tips for raising fit kids:

-- Help your kids participate in a variety of age-appropriate activities.
+- Help your kids do a variety of age-appropriate activities.

-- Establish a regular schedule for physical activity.
+- Set a regular schedule for physical activity.

 - Make being active a part of daily life, like taking the stairs instead of the elevator.